goal-z/repo1/README.md

 # zsx-monorepo
-This monorepo is is used for replica work by Arnab
+This monorepo is used for replica work by Arnab